Adventures of Mowgli

 Adventures of Mowgli (Маугли; also spelled Maugli) is an animated feature-length story originally released as five animated shorts of about 20 minutes each between 1967 and 1971 in the Soviet Union.
 It is based on Rudyard Kipling's The Jungle Book.
 They were directed by Roman Davydov and made by Soyuzmultfilm studio.
 In 1973, the five films were combined into a single 96-minute feature film.
 The Russian DVD release of the restored footage, distributed by "Krupnyy Plan" and "Lizard", separates the animation into the original five parts.

-An English-language version made jointly by Soyuzmultfilm (Russia) and Cyrillic Films (U.S.) was completed in 1996 and released direct-to-video on April 28, 1998 under the name Adventures of Mowgli.
+An English-language version made jointly by Soyuzmultfilm and Cyrillic Films was completed in 1996 and released direct-to-video on April 28, 1998 under the name Adventures of Mowgli.
 Charlton Heston is the narrator in the English version.
 Proceeds from the U.S. release were donated to The Audrey Hepburn Hollywood for Children Fund.

 Style

-This is the first film adaptation of Rudyard Kipling's work, released on January 1, 1967.
-It proves an interesting contrast to the Disney Jungle Book, being more faithful to the epic and primal content of Kipling's original work.
+Contrasting with Disney's adaptation of the Jungle Book, Adventures of Mowgli is generally more faithful to the epic and primal content of Kipling's original work.
 Soyuzmultfilm's adaptation appeared more adult and in spirit is closer to Kipling's book.
 There are scenes of mass fights and duels, blood and death are shown, there is charged atmosphere and suspense.
 Subjects of life and death, debt and feelings, heroism of the warrior and human essence arise:

 Two episodes end with images of death, and these images are Kaa's dance and Akela's song.
 Kaa is the embodiment of absolute power, unhurried and at the same time inevitable.
 Dying in the finale of the fourth episode, Akela is the embodiment of the archetype of a warrior who worthily meets death in battle and leaves for the fields of happy hunting ...
 In other words, the authors told us that childhood ends when you find out that death exists, and youth — when a person close to you dies.
 If you like — when you realize that you will die yourself.